ProjectGhostkey/SISM-Systemic-Intent-Signaling-Mechanism/README.md

 As AI systems become more capable, the risk is not intelligence itself, but silent power.

 SISM exists to make secrecy impossible by default.

-After you paste that:

-Save the README

-Commit it (GitHub will timestamp it)

-Then upload sism_v0.py as the reference implementation